 Please complete the application form and return by post to:

 Or complete electronically and return to the following email address: Jo.email@example.com

 Medical Work Experience Programme

 The Ron Grimley Undergraduate Centre have an annual Medical Work Experience programme which takes place during two consecutive weeks in June and July.
 The programme allows those aspiring to be doctors the opportunity to gain an awareness of the role whilst fully immersing them in daily clinical life and obtaining a better understanding of the work involved.

 Applicants must be a student in year 12 or above, and at least 17 years of age at the time the work experience takes place.
 They should either be attending college or higher education establishments within the Dudley area or reside in the Dudley borough.

 For further information and how to apply, please click on the following link: https://www.rguc.co.uk/work-experience.php

 The student volunteer programme provides support directly to patients in the hospital.

-The minimum age for volunteering is 16 years old however there may be certain departments where you will need to be at least 18 years of age in order to have access.
+The minimum age for volunteering is 16 years old however there may be certain departments where you will need to be 18 years of age.
 You should be able to commit to regular shifts of 3-4 hours per week for at least 6 months (minimum total 100 hours).

 You will be required to attend an interview and suitable individuals will need to provide 2 references, basic health clearance and you will be subject to a police check (DBS).
 Full training is then provided.
 Volunteer placements in specific areas cannot be guaranteed.